 To capture data about people who have had COVID-19 but have since recovered, we aim to ask adults aged 16 years or older from around 10% of enrolled households to also give a sample of blood, which will be taken by a trained nurse, phlebotomist or healthcare assistant.
 The antibody sample is a follow-up after four swab samples are collected.

-Blood samples are tested for antibodies using two different antibody assays: one for the IgG and IgM immunoglobins³, which are produced to fight the virus, irrespective of symptoms; and one for the neutralising antibodies⁴, which respond specifically to the SARS-CoV-2 spike (S) glycoprotein and the ACE2 cell receptor⁵.
-More information on the methods around antibody assays can be found in the study protocol (PDF, 731KB).
+Blood samples are tested for antibodies using an assay for IgG immunoglobins³, which are produced to fight the virus, irrespective of symptoms.
+More information on the methods around this antibody assay can be found in a study comparing its performance with four other assays.

 We do not take blood from anyone in a household where someone has symptoms compatible with COVID -19 infection, or is currently self-isolating or shielding, to make sure that study staff always stay at least two metres away from them.